microsoft/Codex-CLI/README.md

 ## Usage

-Once configured for your shell of preference, you can use the Codex CLI by writing a comment (starting with `#`) into your shell, and then hitting Ctrl + G.
+Once configured for your shell of preference, you can use the Codex CLI by writing a comment (starting with `#`) into your shell, and then hitting `Ctrl + G`.

 The Codex CLI supports two primary modes: single-turn and multi-turn.

 By default, multi-turn mode is off.
 It can be toggled on and off using the `# start multi-turn` and `# stop multi-turn` commands.